healthify/guides/protocol/development-workflow/README.md

     git merge <release-name>

+Deliver the QA branch to the staging app.

+    git push staging head:master

 Push the QA branch to GitHub.

     git push -u origin qa/<release-name>

-Open a pull request to merge the QA branch into `master`, triggering a Travis CI build to

-    * run our full test suite, and if passing,
+Open a pull request to merge the QA branch into `master`, triggering a Travis CI build to run our full test suite.
-    * deliver the QA branch to our staging app.

 Wait for the staging delivery to finish.